rbms-bsc/DCRMR/_pages/Title/Parallel-title-proper.md

 ## 1.215.3 General rule

-<a name="1.215.3.1">1.215.3.1</a> Transcribe Parallel titles proper in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="1.215.3.1">1.215.3.1</a> Transcribe Parallel titles proper in the form and order indicated by the sequence, layout, or lettering style on the source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
 Transcribe Parallel titles proper according to the instructions for [Title proper](/DCRMR/title/Title-proper/).

 >**Example:**
 >Title proper: <CITE>Il mercurio italico, o sia, Ragguaglio generale intorno alla letterature, belle arti, utili scoperte, ec. di tutta l'Italia</CITE>
 >Parallel title proper: <CITE>The Italian mercury, or, A general account concerning the literature, fine arts, useful discoveries, &c. of all Italy</CITE>

+>**Example:**
+>Title proper: <CITE>Jagd auf Grizzly Bären</CITE>
+>First parallel title proper: <CITE>Chasse au grizzly bear</CITE>
+>Second parallel title proper: <CITE>Hunting of the grizzly bear</CITE>

 <a name="1.215.3.2">1.215.3.2</a> For a translation, if the title in the original language does not appear on the title page but does appear elsewhere in the manifestation, transcribe it in a [Note on title](/DCRMR/title/Note-on-title) if considered important (see [1.29.37.1](/DCRMR/title/Note-on-title/#1.29.37.1)).

 ## 1.215.32 Language of parallel titles and relationship to title proper

-<a name="1.215.32.1">1.215.32.1</a> Transcribe an original title in a language different from that of the [Title proper](/DCRMR/title/Title-proper/) that appears on the title page as a parallel title proper, unless it is grammatically inseparable from another part of the description.
+<a name="1.215.32.1">1.215.32.1</a> Transcribe an original title in a language different from that of the [Title proper](/DCRMR/title/Title-proper/) that appears on the source of information as a parallel title proper, unless it is grammatically inseparable from another part of the description.

 >**Example:**
 >Title proper: <CITE>Fables</CITE>